fboender/awesome-devop-tools/README.md

   helps developers monitor and fix crashes in real time.
 * **[ts](https://joeyh.name/code/moreutils/)**: Add timestamps to piped output (stdout).
 E.g. `rsync x y | ts '[%Y-%m-%d %H:%M:%S]'`.
+* **[collectd](https://collectd.org)**: Collectd is a daemon which collects system and application performance metrics periodically and provides mechanisms to store the values in a variety of ways, for example in RRD files.
+Has many plugins and many frontends are available for viewing the data.

 ## Security